brosenan/neutrino/type-classes.md

 Type class foo does not exist.
 ```

-An instance of a type-class must implement all methods declared by the type-class, in the same order.
+An instance of a type-class must implement all methods declared by the type-class.
 In the following example the instance is missing a method.

 ```prolog
 class F : foo where {